folio-org/raml-module-builder/cql2pgjson/README.md

   - e.g. someTableName.indexYouWantToSearch = value
 * if no conditions are required and a join is all that is needed use: id = someTableName.indexYouWantToSearch
+* currently no other operators are supported.
+They will be added at a later date.

 ## Exceptions